LĪHUʻE PLACEMAKING, FORESTRY & GARDENS INITIATIVE

 RIGHT ON RICE URBAN FARMs

-As part of this project, our team supported the development of the Right on Rice (ROR) Urban Farms, a community-agricultural space in Līhuʻe.
+We partnered with Līhuʻe resident Sylvia Lessa and Kauaʻi Farm Planning to support the development of Right On Rice (ROR) Urban Farms, a small plot of land along Rice Street which was formerly home to invasive weeds and grass, and now serves as a community-led agricultural space.
 Prior to this project, community member Sylvia Lessa was singlehandedly removing rubbish and weeds from the site and planting vegetable and cover crop.
-With the support of Kauaʻi Farm Planning, Sylvia and other community members began to expand the urban farm to include papaya, taro, basil, tomato, eggplant, and much more.
+The urban farm now includes papaya, taro, basil, eggplant, and much more.

 The vision for ROR Urban Farms is to inspire the Līhuʻe community to activate underutilized public spaces, build edible landscapes, promote regenerative agriculture and permaculture practices, and catalyze the development of more urban farms in Līhuʻe.